 Data Quality

 We use the best available data to set targets.
-However, there are limits to the amount and quality of data currently available, so we will use the PCAF data quality score to check the quality of emissions data disclosed by MUFG.
+However, there are limits to the amount and quality of data currently available, so we use the PCAF data quality score to check the quality of emissions data disclosed by MUFG.

 When data is updated or new data is disclosed, improvements in accuracy and quality will be reflected.
 MUFG will also contribute to improving data accuracy by being highly transparent when disclosing information.